-These eggs are covered with tinfoil and then decorated with craft paint.
 Very cute and super simple.
-The directions are found at SUZY’S SITCOM.
+The directions are found at A Few Shortcuts.

 I plan on making some of these to add to a planned fairy garden that will be located under a large blue spruce.
-The tutorial for this project is found at ARTZY CREATIONS.
+The tutorial for this project is found at Jennifer Perkins.

 49. Moss Covered Eggs